 For beginning crafters, a Cricut machine is often part of their wish list.
 If you are like me, you will spend hours looking up different projects you could make, watching YouTube videos on how they worked and dreaming about what it would be like to own one.

-Once you really do your research on the Cricut products, you will find that there are different makes and models to choose from, and they all offer different functionality.
+Once you really do your research on Cricut products, you will find that there are different makes and models to choose from, and they all offer different functionality.
 If you have landed on this page – you are probably already at the point where you want to decide on a machine for you!

 Two of the most popular options are the Cricut Maker or the Cricut Explore Air 2.
 Although there are newer models, these two machines are still very popular – especially because you can often find a steal for a used one.
 The Cricut Joy was a close third in the world of maker machines, but we’ll talk about that in another blog post down the road.

 In all my experience with Cricut Machines, I can confidently say that both options are great.
 They both have a lot to offer, and they would both do what I needed them to do.
-I naturally lean toward the less expensive option for those that are just dipping their toes into the Cricut world, but if you are worried you would start creating things and wish you had the functionality of the new Cricut Maker instead, it can be a tempting option as well.
+I naturally lean toward the less expensive option for those who are just dipping their toes into the Cricut world, but if you are worried you would start creating things and wish you had the functionality of the new Cricut Maker instead, it can be a tempting option as well.

 If you’re having some of the same thoughts, you’re not alone.
 It’s a big decision with a pretty decent chunk of money involved!
 You want to be sure to make the right decision, so I put together this comparison post of everything you need to know about the Cricut Maker vs. Explore Air 2 to find the best Cricut machine for you and make an informed decision.